dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.rst

 .. note::

-   If you have OpenVINO installed in a version different from 2025.0.0, please uninstall the OpenVINO packages using the following commands.
+   If you have OpenVINO™ installed in a version different from 2025.0.0, please uninstall the OpenVINO™ packages using the following commands.

 .. code:: sh